 New & Used Infiniti QX56: In Depth

-The Infiniti QX56 has gone essentially unchanged for 2013, with the exception of for new moving obstacle identification technology, found in the side-view and rear cameras.
+The Infiniti QX56 goes virtually unchanged for 2013, with the exception of for new moving obstacle identification technology, which is found in the side-view and rear cameras.

 See our full review of the 2013 Infiniti QX56 for prices with options, specifications, and gas-mileage ratings.